 That leaves many patients with lingering physical and emotional issues to contend with.
 So, while some people disengage with their online communities when they’re in remission, others remain involved.

 The Healthline survey showed that 47 percent of people continued to stay engaged online after treatment was complete.
 There’s a significant generational difference, with 59 percent of millennials, 51 percent of Gen Xers, and 37 percent of boomers staying engaged in groups.

 Sixty-four percent of participants named the long-term side effects of treatment as their most pressing ongoing concern, while 49 percent named fear of recurrence.

 “Women tend to be quite worried about their cancer coming back, even women who were very early stage, and it seems to be persistent through survivorship,” said Wallner of breast cancer survivors.
 Their caregivers and partners worry about recurrence too.

-Although there are only a few studies that explore how women and men approach survivor identities, one study found that 50 percent of women adopted a survivor identity, while only 35 percent of men did.
+Although there are only a few studies that explore how women and men approach survivor identities, one found that 50 percent of women adopted a survivor identity, while only 35 percent of men did.

 Green added, “Post-chemo or post-treatment still isn’t easy physically.
 The medicine is very hard to take,” since people living with breast cancer are on estrogen therapy for long time, experience debilitating side effects, and undergo surgery.